Unlawful Activities (Prevention) Act

-Unlawful Activities (Prevention) Act is an Indian law aimed at prevention of unlawful activities associations in India.
+The Unlawful Activities (Prevention) Act is an Indian law aimed at the prevention of unlawful activities associations in India.
 Its main objective was to make powers available for dealing with activities directed against the integrity and sovereignty of India.
 The most recent amendment of the law, the Unlawful Activities (Prevention) Amendment Act, 2019 (UAPA 2019) has made it possible for the Union Government to designate individuals as terrorists without following any formal judicial process.
-UAPA is also known as the Anti-terror law.
+UAPA is also known as the "Anti-terror law".

 The National Integration Council appointed a Committee on National Integration and Regionalisation to look into the aspect of putting reasonable restrictions in the interests of the sovereignty and integrity of India.
 The agenda of the NIC limited itself to communalism, casteism and regionalism and not terrorism.
 Pursuant to the acceptance of recommendations of the committee, the Constitution (Sixteenth Amendment) Act, 1963 was enacted to impose, by law, reasonable restrictions in the interests of the sovereignty and integrity of India.
 In 2019, the BJP led NDA government claimed that in order to implement the provisions of 1963 Act, the Unlawful Activities (Prevention) Bill was introduced in the Parliament.

 United Nations special rapporteurs stated that the provisions of the UAPA 2019, contravenes several articles of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
-The opposition parties in India called the UAPA a draconian anti-terror law.
 BBC News has reported that people arrested and charged with UAPA find it harder to get bail.